cfcmadlad/sentinel-hack/README.md

-## Project Repository Guide: SENTINEL - Advanced Predictive Epidemiology
+# Project Repository Guide: SENTINEL - Advanced Predictive Epidemiology

-This document serves as the official guide to the **AI Disease Surveillance Platform**, detailing the system's scientific foundation, technical components, and pathways for future scalability in urban environments.
+This document serves as the official guide to the **AI Disease Surveillance Platform** (codenamed SENTINEL), detailing the system's scientific foundation, technical components, and pathways for future scalability in urban environments.

 -----